mailpace/mailpace-rails/README.md

 ### Configure the Gem

 First you will need to retrieve your API token for your sending domain from [OhMySMTP](https://app.ohmysmtp.com).
-You can find it under Organization -> Domain -> API Tokens
+You can find it under Organization -> Domain -> API Tokens.

-#### Rails 6

 Use the encrypted secret management to save your API Token to `config/credentials.yml.enc` by running the following: